 V FINAL REMEDIES FOR INFRINGEMENT

-Under Article 338-L of the IPC, whoever illegally violates the industrial property rights of another person, be it with criminal intent or by mere blame, must pay compensation to the injured party for the damages resulting from the violation.
+Under Article 347 of the IPC, whoever illegally violates the industrial property rights of another person, be it with criminal intent or by mere blame, must pay compensation to the injured party for the damages resulting from the violation.

-First of all, the IP right holder has to prove the causality of the infringement for the damages calculation.
+First, the IP right holder has to prove the causality of the infringement for the damages calculation.

-In determining the amount of compensation for losses and damages, the court shall take into account in particular the profit obtained by the violator and the resulting damages and lost profits suffered by the injured party.
+In determining the amount of compensation for losses and damages, the court shall take into account, in particular, the profit obtained by the violator and the resulting damages and lost profits suffered by the injured party.
 It shall also take into consideration the costs borne with the protection of the right in question, and the investigation and termination of the harmful conduct.